Link to Full University Senate Bylaws

-In reporting end of semester grades to students, the Registrar shall state all courses for which the student is registered, the credit value of each course, and the student’s mark in each course.
+Semester Report.
+The Registrar provides to the student a semester report, which includes all courses for which the student is registered, the credit value of each course, and the student’s grade in each course.

 Scholastic probation and dismissal from the University for scholastic reasons shall be administered by the Vice Provost for Academic Affairs, at the recommendation of the schools and colleges or regional campuses, in accordance with the regulations that follow: